Theca lutein cyst

 Theca lutein cyst is a type of bilateral functional ovarian cyst filled with clear, straw-colored fluid.
 These cysts result from exaggerated physiological stimulation (hyperreactio luteinalis) due to elevated levels of beta-human chorionic gonadotropin (beta-hCG) or hypersensitivity to beta-hCG.
 On ultrasound and MRI, theca lutein cysts appear in multiples on ovaries that are enlarged.

 Theca lutein cysts are associated with gestational trophoblastic disease (molar pregnancy), choriocarcinomas, and multiple gestations.
 In some cases, these cysts may also be associated with diabetes mellitus and alloimmunisation to Rh-D. They have rarely been associated with chronic kidney disease and hyperthyroidism.

 Usually, these cysts spontaneously resolve after the molar pregnancy is terminated.
 Rarely, when the theca lutein cysts are stimulated by hormones called gonadotropins, massive ascites can result.
 In most cases, however, abdominal symptoms are minimal and restricted to peritoneal irritation from cyst hemorrhage.
 Due to the enlargement of the ovaries, there is an increased risk for torsion.
 Surgical intervention may be required to remove ruptured or infarcted tissue.

 Etiology

-Main Causes
+Main causes

 Theca lutein cysts commonly form due to an elevated level of chorionic gonadotropin, a luteinizing hormone otherwise known as beta human chorionic gonadotropin (beta-hCG).
 Theca lutein cysts occur almost exclusively in pregnancy and have an increased incidence in pregnancies complicated by gestational trophoblastic disease.
-But additionally, Theca Lutein Cysts may develop in conditions such as placentomegaly that may accompany diabetes, anti-D alloimmunization, mutifetal gestation, and individuals undergoing fertility treatment including chorionic gonadotropin or clomiphene therapy.
-Theca Lutein Cysts are also often notably seen in patients with choriocarcinoma or hydatidiform mole.
-Rarely these type of cysts are present in normal pregnancy.
+But additionally, theca lutein cysts may develop in conditions such as placentomegaly that may accompany diabetes, anti-D alloimmunization, mutifetal gestation, and individuals undergoing fertility treatment including chorionic gonadotropin or clomiphene therapy.
+Theca lutein cysts are also often notably seen in patients with choriocarcinoma or hydatidiform mole.
+Rarely these types of cysts are present in normal pregnancy.
 In the event they do occur in otherwise uncomplicated pregnancies they are most likely associated with elevated levels of beta-hCG.